pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/consolidate-conditional-expression.md

 Set step 1

-#|en| Let's look at <i>Consolidate Conditional Expression</i>, using the method for calculating workman's injury compensation.
+#|en| Let's look at *Consolidate Conditional Expression* , using the method for calculating workman's injury compensation.

 Select "if" in "disabilityAmount"